Can A Seller Refuse Your FHA Loan, And Why?

-So, are the seller’s concerns warranted?
+So are the seller's concerns warranted?
 It depends.
-When it comes to concerns based on negative perceptions or “what ifs,” then they may be overreacting.
 The amount of FHA loans that successfully close in 90 days is actually quite comparable to that of other loans.

 That is why you should be wary if a seller will not accept an FHA loan, especially if they cannot give you a reason why.